henriquef2013/unireedsolomon/README.rst

     Holds the Reed-Solomon Encoder/Decoder object

 polynomial.py
-    Contains the Polynomial object
+    Contains the Polynomial object (pure-python)

 ff.py
-    Contains the GF2int object representing an element of the GF(2^8) field
+    Contains the GF2int object representing an element of the GF(2^p) field, with p being 8 by default (pure-python)

+polynomial.pyx
+    Cython implementation of polynomial.py with equivalent functions (optional)

+ff.pyx
+    Cython implementation of ff.py with equivalent functions (optional)

 Documentation
 -------------